dimsemenov/Magnific-Popup/website/documentation.md

 magnificPopup.currItem // data for current item
 magnificPopup.index // current item index (integer)

-magnificPopup.bgOverlay // transluscent overlay
-magnificPopup.wrap // container that holds all controls and contentContainer magnificPopup.contentContainer // container that holds popup content, child of wrap
+magnificPopup.content // direct reference to jQuery DOM element that you open in popup magnificPopup.bgOverlay // transluscent overlay magnificPopup.wrap // container that holds all controls and contentContainer magnificPopup.contentContainer // container that holds popup content, child of wrap